This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Playoffs

-- The playoff stage of the tournament is a single-elimination tournament among the highest placed teams/players from the regular season.
+- The playoff stage of a tournament is a usually a single- or double-elimination tournament among the highest placed teams/players from the regular season.
 The size of the playoff pool varies depending on the game being played.
-Playoff tiers include the per-quarterfinals, quarterfinals, semifinals, and finals/3rd place match.
+Playoff tiers include the pre-quarterfinals, quarterfinals, semifinals, and finals/3rd place match.

 -